 - 7.5: Specifies use of toolkit version 7.5.
-This is the default.

-- 8.0: Specifies use of toolkit version 8.0.
+This is the default. - 8.0: Specifies use of toolkit version 8.0.

-- 9.0: Specifies use of toolkit version 9.0.

 Selecting one of these properties is equivalent to adding the associated switch to the PVF compilation and link lines: